-The budget for 2023 was approved by the PPL Board following a comprehensive review of the information and recommendations from the PPL Finance Committee.
+The budget for 2025 was approved by the PPL Board following a comprehensive review of the information and recommendations from the PPL Finance Committee.
 The directors ensured that the budget was aligned with the broader strategic goals of the company and also factored in key business risks and likely impact to stakeholders.
-A key consideration in setting the 2023 budget was the expected impact of price inflation on income and costs.